 Some ERP solutions are built for a specific industry and will include specialized tools to save time on common industry tasks.
 CMiC Enterprise is an example of construction ERP software.

 To learn more about the general benefits you should look for in ERP, check out 3 On-site Benefits of Unified ERP Software.

 An Application Program Interface.
-Open APIs give developers programming access to a software application, allowing them to develop integrations for connecting the application other software.
+Open APIs give developers programming access to a software application, allowing them to develop integrations for connecting the application to other software.
 Twitter, for example, has an open API that allows developers to create separate applications for scheduling tweets